-The allegation of dumping is based on the comparison between the normal value in China and the export price from China respectively.
+The allegation of dumping is based on the comparison between the normal value and the export price from Tanzania.

-The weighted average normal value for China was determined based on a price quotation of windscreens for vehicles in China's domestic ARG market.
-The weighted average export price was determined based on import statistics from the South African Revenue Services ("SARS").
-The weighted average dumping margin was calculated taking the adjustment claimed for inland transportation cost on export prices into account.
-On this basis, the Commission found that there was prima facie proof of dumping of the subject product from China.
-The dumping margin was calculated to be 10,69%.
+The normal value for the subject product was determined based on a price quotation from Tanzania's domestic market.

+The export prices were determined based on import statistics from the South African Revenue Services (SARS).
+These prices were adjusted with 5 percent of the average ex-factory price.
+On this basis, the Commission found that there was prima facie proof of dumping of the subject products from Tanzania.
+The dumping margins were calculated as follows: